Publication

 March 28, 2024

-Haynes and Boone, LLP Partner Conrad Purcell authored an article for the Spring Edition of Global Hydrogen Review on the existing hydrocarbon infrastructure needing to be adapted to work with alternative fuels.
+Haynes Boone Partner Conrad Purcell authored an article for the Spring Edition of Global Hydrogen Review on the existing hydrocarbon infrastructure needing to be adapted to work with alternative fuels.

 Read an excerpt below: